ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Trial licences can not be extended or re-issued.
 They are limited to 30 days runtime and a maximum of 20 mailboxes.

 ### Order process for non-trial versions
-<strong>> Just fill in and submit the <a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank">offer request form</a> to request an individualized offer for Set-OutlookSignatures Benefactor Circle.</strong>
+<strong>> Just fill in and submit the <a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank">licence offer request form</a> to request an individualized offer for Set-OutlookSignatures Benefactor Circle licences.</strong>

 The form collects the following information:
 - Company name and full address